 Theft Arrests and Shoplifting Offenses, even at the Class C level, can have a devastating effect on person's life.
 Theft is considered a Crime of Moral Turpitude, and is one of the first offenses to show up (and remain) on a criminal background check.

-Often times, a Theft offense on a criminal offense history report is a huge concern to potential employers, landlords, student loans, and even mortage companies.
+Often times, a Theft conviction on a criminal offense history report is a huge concern to potential employers, landlords, student loans, and even mortage companies.
 Because of the nature of a Theft offense, many employers will not hire a person convicted of theft, claiming they would not be able to trust the person.

 Those concerns, and many more, are the reasons why a Theft arrest or Shoplifting charge should be handled properly the first time.